JELCZU/JELCZU/README.md

 Hello, I'm Kamil!👋

 I a programing enthusiast.
-I value fast learning, achive the goals ..somethins more..
+I value fast learning and achive the goals.
 My persistance is my main characteristic.
 Every problem is my motivation to be better and develop myself.
 At work I put emphasize on good quality and simple but good solutions of problems.

 👉 Enter and check my work.